GameSquatch/json_schema_gen/README.md

 # JSON Schema Gen

 A very simplified generation of [2020-12 JSON Schemas](https://json-schema.org/) using an example JSON object to start with.
+I hope to never have external dependencies; we'll see how that goes.

 ## Limitations (currently)